 Aviva plc (AV.)
 Ordinary 25p

-HL comment (8 August 2019)
+HL comment (6 August 2020)

-The shares were broadly flat in early trading.
+The shares rose 5.0% in early trading.

 Half Year Results

+This article is original Hargreaves Lansdown content, published by Hargreaves Lansdown.
 Unless otherwise stated estimates, including prospective yields, are a consensus of analyst forecasts provided by Thomson Reuters.
 These estimates are not a reliable indicator of future performance.
 Yields are variable and not guaranteed.
 Investments rise and fall in value so investors could make a loss.

 This article is not advice or a recommendation to buy, sell or hold any investment.
 No view is given on the present or future value or price of any investment, and investors should form their own view on any proposed investment.
 This article has not been prepared in accordance with legal requirements designed to promote the independence of investment research and is considered a marketing communication.
 Non-independent research is not subject to FCA rules prohibiting dealing ahead of research, however HL has put controls in place (including dealing restrictions, physical and information barriers) to manage potential conflicts of interest presented by such dealing.
 Please see our full non-independent research disclosure for more information.

 Previous Aviva plc updates